turingschool/curriculum/source/projects/revenge_of_idea_box.markdown

   idea, and the user should see form fields to modify the idea's title and body.
 * The user should have the option to "Save" their edits, and clicking this should take them back to the idea list, where the edits will be reflected.

-__Idea List User Interface__

-* by default ideas should appear in descending chronological order (most recently created idea at the top)
-* when viewing the list of ideas, the user should be able to sort ideas by "quality";
-  the default sort should be "Descending" (genius ideas, followed by plausible ideas, followed by swill).
-  Clicking the sort a second

 __Idea Filtering (searching)__